-In casual American English, "The man in the blue suit is the CEO of the company" sounds like "dhuh MAN ihn dhuh BLOO SOOT ihz dhuh see-ee-OH uhv dhuh KUHM-puh-nee".
-Several things happen here, and the headline one is the Flap T Across Words: the T at the end of one word flaps into the vowel that starts the next.
+Americans pronounce "The man in the blue suit is the CEO of the company" as "dhuh MAN ihn dhuh BLOO SOOT ihz dhuh see-ee-OH uhv dhuh KUHM-puh-nee" in casual speech.
+Several things bend the textbook pronunciation.
+The headline is the Flap T Across Words — the T at the end of one word flaps into the vowel that starts the next.
+It lands on suit, what turns word-by-word reading into actual conversation.
 Keep stressed words long, unstressed words short, and link the consonants forward into the vowels.

 Now you try.